SymbolicML/BaseType.jl/README.md

 | `Dual{Complex{Float32}}` | `Float32` |

-The standard behavior is to return the *first* type parameter, or, if that type has parameters of its own, to recursively take the first type parameter until a non-parameterized type is found.
+The standard behavior is to return the *first* type parameter, or, if that type has parameters of its own (such as `Dual{Complex{Float32}}`), to recursively take the first type parameter until a non-parameterized type is found.

 Packages should write a custom method for `base_numeric_type` if this behavior is incompatible with their type.